Quick Butter Chicken Masala

 b) Once hot, add the green beans.
 Season with salt and pepper, then stir-fry until starting to char, 2-3 mins.

-c) Stir in the mustard seeds and remaining garlic and cook for 1 min.
+c) Stir in the mustard seeds and cook for 1 min.

 d) Add a splash of water and immediately cover with a lid or some foil.
 Allow to cook until the beans are tender, 4-5 mins.
-Remove from the heat and keep covered.
+Drain any excess water, then remove from the heat and keep covered.

 a) Once the sauce has reduced, stir in the creme fraiche.

-b) Bring to the boil, then stir in the butter until melted.
+b) Bring to the boil, then stir in the butter (see pantry for amount) until melted.
 Remove from the heat.
 IMPORTANT: The chicken is cooked when no longer pink in the middle.

 c) Taste and add salt and pepper if needed.

-a) Remove and discard the ginger from the rice and share between your bowls.
+a) Share the garlic rice between your bowls.

-b) Top with the chicken masala curry and scatter over the mustard seed green beans.
-Enjoy!
+b) Top with the butter chicken masala and mustard seed green beans.